-Parade to the Polls began in 2014 after an eager group of high school students convinced one of our organizers to bring them to vote.
+Parade to the Polls ™ began in 2014 after an eager group of high school students convinced one of our organizers to bring them to vote.
 At this point, our team registered 15,000 young people to vote in a few short months but we knew we wanted to take that action a step further.
 We recognized at that moment that it is one thing to register young people, but it is a whole different level of civic engagement bringing them to go vote, on the spot … for the first time!

-The following year, knowing we were on to something special, we teamed up with the “Just Vote” coalition to transform Parade To The Polls.
+The following year, knowing we were on to something special, we teamed up with the “Just Vote” coalition to transform Parade To The Polls ™ .
 We rented five (creepy) white vans (the ones you see in the movies), decked them out in voting swag (aka taped posters), and drove around the South and West sides convincing people it was a good idea to jump in our van to go vote.
 (It actually worked, organizers can be very persuasive).

 We hit up bus stops, train stops, grocery stores, everywhere young people hung out.
 We drove up and took them to go vote.
-Free ride to the laundromat with a pit stop at the polling booth anyone?
-After some insane gas bills and recognizing there has to be a bigger, better, more efficient way to bring folx to the polling locations, we switched to schools and school buses.
+After some insane gas bills and recognizing there has to be a bigger, better, more efficient way to bring folx directly to polling locations, we switched to schools and school buses.

-Since 2015, we have partnered with CPS Department of Social Science & Civic Engagement and have conducted over 60 Parade To The Polls, taking thousands of students at both colleges and high schools to go vote for the very first time.
-Our program was praised by Teaching Tolerance for our innovative civic engagement.
+Since 2015, we have partnered with CPS Department of Social Science & Civic Engagement and have conducted over 100 Parade To The Polls ™ , taking thousands of students at both colleges and high schools to go vote for the very first time.
+Our unique program was praised by Teaching Tolerance for our innovative civic engagement.
 At the beginning of each parade, we start out with a mini civics lesson, connecting the issues students care about to VOTING.
 One of our most memorable Parade To The Polls ™ took place at Hancock Highschool where students marched to the polls to take a stand against gun violence in remembrance of a classmate.